 - 4.10.1.1 For Assistant Lecturers, Junior Research Officers, Postdoctoral Fellows and Veterinary Residents salary progression shall be by single annual increments until the top of the relevant scale is reached.
-Progression shall be dependent on satisfactory performance, as assessed according to the criteria set out in the annual salary review form. - 4.10.1.2 Any increase arising from this review will take effect on the anniversary of the date of first appointment to the current position, or last salary increment.
+Progression shall be dependent on satisfactory performance. - 4.10.1.2 Any increase arising from this review will take effect on the anniversary of the date of first appointment to the current position, or last salary increment.